jkohlin/wordpress-basics/2-ecosystem-theme-templates.md

     get_sidebar();
     get_footer();

-What we see here is PHP and HTML mixed in one PHP-file.
 In the middle of the document we find something called The Loop:

     if ( have_posts() ) :
         // Start the Loop.